Improving land cover segmentation across satellites using domain adaptation: Materials

 \subsection{Study area}

-The study area varies between Sentinel-2 and Worldview-2 both covering parts of Finland and Germany with none of the areas between the satellites overlapping.
-Worldview-2 covers $1520.17km^2$ in Finland and $1310.18km^2$ in Germany (Fig~\ref{fig:WV}).
+The study area varies depending on the satellite.
+Sentinel-2 and WorldView-2 cover parts of Finland and Germany, with none of the areas between the satellites overlapping.
+WorldView-2 covers $1520.17km^2$ in Finland and $1310.18km^2$ in Germany (Fig~\ref{fig:WV}).
 The rasters were carefully chosen to avoid any cloud coverage that might compromise the efficiency of the training.
-Sentinel-2 covers a far larger area in Finland at around $128320.21km^2$ from all over the country .
-The area covered in Germany by Sentinel-2 is also larger at around $74361.98km^2$ (Fig~\ref{fig:Sen}).
-The availability of more data from Sentinel-2 is due to the fact that all of its data is available for free whereas a limited amount of the Worldview-2 data is freely available.
-Finally the Pleiades-1 data which covers a small area of Finland at around $519.67km^2$ with no overlapping data with the Worldview-2 data.
-Some of the area overlaps with Sentinel-2.
+Sentinel-2 covers a far larger area in Finland at around $128320.21km^2$ from all over the country.
+The area covered in Germany is also larger at around $74361.98km^2$ ( Fig~\ref{fig:sentinel} ).
+More data is used from Sentinel-2 because all of its data is available for free, whereas a limited amount of the WorldView-2 data is freely available.
+The Pleiades-1 data covers a small area of Finland at around $519.67km^2$ with no overlap data with the WorldView-2 data.
+Finally, the DeepGlobe dataset, which covers areas from India, Indonesia, and Thailand, corresponds to $1716.9km^2$.

+It is characteristic of the data that Finland and Germany do not share much of the land cover distribution.
+The tree species for once are quite different, Finland has much more lakes and forests, Germany contains more urban areas and agriculture.